SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Some of them offer you access into places that you would not be able to enter on your own.
 They also point out hidden gems and other lesser-known attractions or locations throughout the city.

 They will see that you signed up and put you on the list, or you can be put on a waitlist if the tour is already full.
-Your time and date tour will be blacked out if the waitlist is already full.
+The time and date will be blacked out if the waitlist is already full.

 Therefore, you should plan your walk as far out as possible to get the exact one you want to go on.
 You should also show up about 10 to 15 minutes before they start.

 The guide is usually there by this time.
 They are easy to find and are looking for tour participants.
-They often have a clipboard in their hands.
+They often have a clipboard in their hands and a distinctive red jacket with the City Guides logo.

 Check in with them so they know you are on the correct tour and have already reserved a spot.
 They also use this to measure each tour's success and determine what they should offer in the future.